Question of the Week # 8: “Why is it important to connect with alumni?”

 Upcoming: A reception is planned for April, in which Career Services will host alumni participants in the “Princeternship” program.
 In addition to honoring the Class of 2013 as the 100th graduating class that Career Services has assisted, the office will host an open house for alumni during reunions.

 Still curious about Career Services history at Princeton?
 Check out this super cool infographic as well as the University homepage article to learn some rather surprising anecdotes from your university’s job search history!
 And most of all—keep that student feedback coming in!
-You can e-mail me at .
+You can e-mail me at career@princeton.edu.

 Princeton Alumni are a Great Resource